Task. B2 level.

 Location and Access.

 Millennium Hotel is located in a quiet place suitable for relaxing activities after meeting, surrounded by nature.
-Furthermore, it is easily accesible by public transport such as train and many bus lines.
+Furthermore, it is easily accessible by public transport such as train and many bus lines.
 In contrast, it has a very limited number of parking spaces because of the huge number of conference rooms available.
 To solve this problem, we could book the necessary parking spaces in advance, paying a special price.

 This hotel offers a satisfying range of facilities.
 The area comprises 25 conference rooms, each one for 250 attendees provided by all types of audiovisual and computer facilities.
 Besides, there are 15 40-person capacity multimedia rooms with a good acoustic.
 In addition, Millennium Hotel has 150 rooms and 10 suites, 5 different saunas and spas, 2 swimming pools, a huge gym, massage service, all included at least for 3 hours, in the price.